Whether you need a first birthday cake, classroom cupcakes, or just an easy dessert for the family…

 You may also like our homemade dairy-free chocolate frosting.

 If you want frosting from a tub, this store-bought frosting has been dairy-free but does contain soy.

 Be sure to check labels because ingredients can change!

 Grease pan(s) with an allergy safe oil if you are making this for someone with food allergies.
-We use dairy-free butter or coconut oil.
+Or use our favorite non-stick cake pans.
+No grease needed.